 All that is left of old Dunwich is a strip of land between the ruins of a Franciscan Friary and the cliff edge.
 For now…

 Acoustic imaging of the seabed has revealed four churches showing the wealth and size of what has been lost.
-It is been suggested that there were once eight churches!
-All Saints Church was the last to fall in the early twentieth century.
+It has been suggested that there were once eight churches, with All Saints being the last to fall in the early twentieth century.

 On cloudy days, when the mist finally clears, it’s as if you are just waiting for the old town to reappear before your eyes.
-And if you listen hard enough you’re supposed to be able to hear the church bells ringing!
+And if you listen hard enough you’re supposed to be able to hear the church bells ringing beneath the waves!

 Who would dare to argue with Suffolk folklore!